The Role of Imperialism

 There are many examples of non-capitalistic countries that exhibit imperialism.
-In 1951, Communist China forcibly annexed Tibet to develop its resources.
-It sent Chinese volunteers to colonize it.
-China has also invested billions to extract resources in African nations, taking natural resources in the "partnership" without developing the local communities.
-Malaysia also canceled similar loans from China that it can't repay.
+In 1951, Communist China forcibly annexed Tibet to develop its resources and it sent Chinese volunteers to colonize it.
+China has also invested billions in extracting resources in African nations, taking natural resources in the "partnership" without developing the local communities.

 Imperialism and World War I

 This European imperialism caused World War I. Germany, Austria-Hungary, France, Russia, and Great Britain had relied on imperialism to build their wealth.
 The Austro-Hungarian Empire included countries in southeastern Europe bordering Russia.
-Germany's empire included the formerly French regions of Alsace and Lorraine.
-Germany's and Italy's empire included countries in Africa.
+Germany's empire included the formerly French regions of Alsace and Lorraine, and Germany's and Italy's empires included countries in Africa.

 On the Allied side, the Russian Empire included most of eastern Europe, including Serbia.
-The British Empire included countries in Africa, Asia, and the Americas.
-The French Empire included Vietnam and most of northern Africa.
+The British Empire had countries in Africa, Asia, and the Americas, and the French Empire had Vietnam and most of northern Africa.
 The Allies felt threatened when Germany and Austria-Hungary took over small countries like Bosnia and Morocco.